shrncr/ibm-watsonx-orchestrate-adk/docs/2_connections.md

 ```

 ### Associating a Connection to an OpenAPI Tool
-You can add a connection to an Python tool using the following.
+You can add a connection to a Python tool using the following.
 Unlike OpenAPI tools, Python tools can support multiple connections.
 See [Python Tools Credentials](3_python_tool_credentials.md) documentation for more details.
 ```bash
 orchestrate tools import -k python -f <path to python file> --app-id <my_app_id_1> --app-id <my_app_id_2>
 ```